-Battle for the end table: Echo Show 8 vs. Echo Show 5
+Battle for the end table: Amazon Echo Show 8 vs. Echo Show 5

 - Need a stand to adjust viewing angles

-The Echo Show 5 changed the game for the Echo product line.
-It "showed" that Amazon could put a quality smart screen experience in a smaller package without sacrificing sound or security.
-It is the perfect companion device, but it may not stand alone if this is your only Show.
+The Echo Show 5 (2nd Gen) is an incremental update over the first-generation speaker, bringing an improved camera and new color options to the table.
+It is the perfect companion device, but it may not stand alone if this is your only Echo Show.

 Pros